 - And the individual attendees who participate in those video meetings

 Zoom products (source: Zoom 10K, 2020)

 Zoom enjoys thousands of customers of all sizes across industry verticals and geographies.
-As of January 2020, Zoom recorded over $622 million in revenues, over $500 million in gross profit, and over $12 million in net income.

 As the company scaled its revenues it also scaled its sales and marketing expenses in an attempt to enable its sales force to convert the continuous streams of accounts using Zoom for free as paying customers.